Carreau/phd-dissertation/parts/part3.rst

         \xi_0=\left(-\frac{({2-\frac{5}{7}\alpha)}.k_BT\pi R^2}{5\alpha \beta L_p^{\frac{1}{5}}\left.d_0\right.^{\alpha}}\right)^{\frac{5}{14}}

-The found mesh size is in the order of 0.3 to 0.4 µm which is consistent which what has been found  previously :cite:`Morse1998`.
+The found mesh size is in the order of 0.3 to 0.4 µm which is consistent with previous findings :`Morse1998`.
 The variation of the meshsize can be seen on :num:`Fig #xi-violin` and does not seem to have a correlation with the concentration of capping protein.